ecordes-vt/docs/src/docs/automate-studio/blog/automate-blog.md

 ## Blog 3: Your AI flow, for the World

+*Blog Date: 2020-09-16*

 The concept of a business process is as old as human labor itself, even with Egyptian manuals meticulously describing the process for various goods production.
 With the growth of software development in the 1980s and the subsequent boom and bust cycles of the commercial internet in the 1990s, new languages developed for how people could navigate-- and manipulate-- new a new kind of internet native content.

 In the Fourth Industrial revolution, AI is now heralded as a leading technological factor, but this potential risks falling short without meaningful tools for a broader group of people to manage, orchestrate, and share their AI models to meaningfully capitalize on the foundational layers set in the previous decades.
 With the cambrian explosion of AI models, we believe Veritone’s Automate Studio can make these various categories of AI cognition understandable and practical for use by non-engineers to solve their business and personal challenges.